A couple of days ago, I dropped several bombshells.

 Laos is one of my least explored countries in Southeast Asia — I only spent a week there back in 2012 and while I didn’t have the best experience there, I still left itching to see more of the country.
 I’ve never even been there with Dave before!
 We’ve planned and cancelled multiple trips to Laos over the years together, so now it’s time to make good on our promises and finally head back.

-And that’ll be the second half of March!
-We’ll likely spend our two weeks exploring the northern parts of the country, but I’ve spent enough time in Southeast Asia to know that it’s just as likely we’ll head to the south instead.
+We’ll likely spend two weeks exploring the northern parts of the country, but I’ve spent enough time in Southeast Asia to know that it’s just as likely we’ll head to the south instead.
 Or, um, to the Thai beaches.

 April: More Asian Adventures